Murals that Honor Black History in Charlotte

 On Instagram, Nakima posted, “I’m humbled to tell the mighty story of an ancestor, born a prisoner into slavery that later became a freedom fighter and the founder of Tuskegee University.”

 The vibrant and geometric accents are joined with a quote from Washington.
 “If you want to uplift yourself, uplift others.”

 Artist: Abel Jackson

 Where to find it: 2206 Beatties Ford Road

-Commissioned from West End Fresh Seafood Market owner Bernetta Powell, Abel Jackson piece honor’s West End legends Bertha Maxwell-Roddey, co-founder of the Afro-American Cultural Center, which is now the Gantt Center, Hattie “Chatty Hattie” Leeper, the first Black woman on North Carolina’s radio waves, Harvey Gantt, leader of desegregating Clemson University and served as Charlotte’s first Black mayor, Sarah Stevenson, the first black woman elected to the school board and James Ferguson and Julius Chamber, co-founders of Charlotte’s first integrated law firm.
+Commissioned from West End Fresh Seafood Market owner Bernetta Powell, this Abel Jackson piece honors West End legends Bertha Maxwell-Roddey, “Chatty Hattie” Leeper, Harvey Gantt, Sarah Stevenson, James Ferguson and Julius Chamber.

 “My inspiration for the mural came from the community.
 We all worked together to show the resilience, love and history of the area,” Jackson says.
 “The profound individuals portrayed in the mural represent the excellence that exists on the Beatties Ford corridor.”